Brice-Financial-Projects/Geo-Crude-Alpha/README.md

 ## 🚧 Current Status

-**In Progress** — Lex and Brice are currently collecting and preprocessing data for the sentiment and weather pipelines.
+**In Progress** — Ainesh, Lex, and Brice are currently collecting and preprocessing data for the sentiment and weather pipelines.
 Time series baselines are being established.

 ---